nayyarv/gpus/README.md

 - Classification Trees is (are?) a greedy algorithm.
 - Given the various parameters/predictors, we scan across them to find the optimal split.
 We take the optimal split and then run the same algorithm on the splits.
+- Recursive algorithm - once split has happened, the algorithm can be rerun on the split data.
 - Two common extensions
     - Boosting (XGBoost) - We build an ensemble of trees and we reweight observations with error to improve performance.
 This tends to result in shallow trees
     - Random Forests - Build many trees on subsets of the data and predictors.
-Trees tend to be much deeper.
+Trees tend to be much deeper in this setup.

 ## Trees in CUDA

 - Classification Trees
     - Depth First - each CUDA SM/block takes ownership of a single parameter and use the warp to choose optimal split.
 This provides maximum speedup at early splits.
     - Breadth First - each CUDA SM/block is tasked with generating the full tree.
 This is more effective when the initial splits have already happened.
+- Note that generating sorted arrays via indexing a permute array (i.e. `a[asort[i]]`) violates data locality and comes with a stiff memory penalty
+- Boosting
+    - Build one tree at a time with usually just 1 split.
+Depth first works best here, allows for observation reweighting
+- Bagging
+    - Build many trees simultaneously.
+Breadth First approaches work best with each SM building a tree.
+This can be combined with hybrid approaches, where the first few splits (with most data) are done depth first before going breadth first.

 ### Problems

 - Performance is only a slight improvemnt for xgboost (3-10x)
-- Much greater for random forests (can construct multiple trees simultaneously)
+- Much greater for random forests (can construct multiple trees simultaneously).
+Benchmarks vary and it's been mostly mediocre (I'd like to see the rapids benchmark upon release)
-- Speedup is greatest when the features are few.
+- Speedup is greatest when the features are few

 ## CUDA where you wouldn't expect it